Phaxboi/predicting-patient-outcome/README.md

 generated with the details of that specific patients stays.

+*****DOWNSIZE CHARTEVENTS FILE*****

+python -m filter_chartevents --subjects_root_path {root directory for generated subject folders} --mimic_path {path to mimic files}

+This command will significantly downsize the chartevents.csv file from 29Gb to 17GB.
+This will greatly speed up the following tasks.
+NOTE: After it has been run it will create a 'chartevents_filtered.csv' at 'mimic_path\ which you then need to rename to 'chartevents.csv' if you want to use it.

 *****EXTRACT EVENTS AND GENERATE EPISODE FILES PER SUBJECTS*****

 python -m extract_events_and_episode --subjects_root_path {root directory for generated subject folders} --mimic_path {path to mimic files}